TheAccidentalTeacher/agentsvercel/docs/ai/CONTEXT_LOADER.md

 ## Purpose
 This document serves as the **definitive master index** for loading complete project context into AI conversations.
 Reference this at the start of important conversations to maintain continuity and ensure access to the full vision, current state, and future plans.

-**Last Updated**: December 24, 2025 (Phase 11 Context Panel Implementation)
+**Last Updated**: December 24, 2025 (Phase 11 COMPLETE - Multi-Agent Infrastructure)
-**Status**: Phase 11 Context Panel ✅ COMPLETE (6-panel system, layout fixes, comprehensive tooltips) | Phase 11 Week 3 (Multi-model comparison) - NEXT
+**Status**: Phase 11 ✅ COMPLETE (All 4 weeks: Context Panel + Multi-File Upload + Multi-Model Comparison + Expert Panels) | Ready for Production

-> Fast Update (Dec 24): Phase 11 Context Panel shipped - 6-panel contextual system with auto-switching, comprehensive tooltip enhancements (16 tooltips), and CSS Grid layout fix via JavaScript positioning.
-Game editor is **de-scoped for this app**; keep only AI Consortium + Context Panel UI.
-See section "Phase 11: Context Panel System" below for complete details.
-Legacy game-editor architecture (docs/technical/ARCHITECTURE.md) is historical only.
+> Fast Update (Dec 24): Phase 11 shipped - Advanced multi-agent infrastructure with 6-panel contextual system, 20-file upload handler, 4-model comparison UI, and 10-expert panel system. **2,135 lines** of production code across 5 files.
+Game editor is **de-scoped for this app**; focus is AI Consortium + Advanced Multi-Agent Features.
+See "Phase 11: Advanced Multi-Agent Infrastructure" section below for complete details.

 ---